pwd0kernel/Prison-Architect-Execution/README.md

 ```

 You can start coding your own script if one of those work, I also listed 3 wiki that you can use.
+If you do not know Lua you can go here: https://www.lua.org/start.html to learn

 ---